noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 [...Kaito-san is an optimistic person.
-He easily trusted a suspicious person like me, scolds me because he really cares about me, and helps me with all sorts of stuff...He’s really quite a softhearted person.]
+He easily trusted a suspicious person like me, scolds me because he really cares about me, and helps me with all sorts of stuff...
+He’s really quite a softhearted person.]

 [...]